A win on the 4th: USA Basketball pulls away, tops Cuba 87-64 - NewsBreak

 A win on the 4th: USA Basketball pulls away, tops Cuba 87-64

-HAVANA — (AP) — There were some cheers for “The Star-Spangled Banner” before USA Basketball’s game in Cuba on Independence Day.
+There were some cheers for “The Star-Spangled Banner” before USA Basketball’s game in Cuba on Independence Day .

 And then the Americans celebrated the holiday with a big win.